South Koreans prepare to vote for 'least unpopular' presidential candidate | DW | 08.03.2022

 And warnings abound that whoever emerges victorious will be confronted with a host of pressing political problems made worse by this deeply divided public.

-His People Power Party rival, Yoon Seok-youl, was similarly making final appeals to the electorate and was scheduled to speak to supporters Tuesday night in front of Seoul City Hall.
+His People Power Party rival, Yoon Suk Yeol, was similarly making final appeals to the electorate and was scheduled to speak to supporters Tuesday night in front of Seoul City Hall.
 By law, all campaigning must halt at midnight.

-Lee Jae-myung (R), the candidate for the ruling Democratic Party, and Yoon Suk-yeol (L), from the People Power Party, are the frontrunners for the post of president
+Lee Jae-myung (right), the candidate for the ruling Democratic Party, and Yoon Suk Yeol (left) are the front-runners

 And while the nation has been assailed by political challenges throughout Moon's five-year administration — ranging from the security threat posed by a belligerent North Korea to a response to the coronavirus pandemic that has been criticized in some quarters, and economic problems as well as geopolitical differences with neighbors Japan and China — those issues have largely been ignored by the candidates.